geonet-myanmar/myanmar-township-population/README.md

 ## Citation

-If you use this analysis or the associated scripts in your research or projects, please cite this repository:
+If you use this analysis or the associated scripts in your research or projects, please cite:

 > Myanmar Township Population Aggregation & Density Analysis.
 GitHub repository: https://github.com/geonet-myanmar/myanmar-township-population.
 >